firewaran/deeptown_adb_interface/README.md

 * Installed ADB client
 For ADB client setup i recommend this [article](https://www.xda-developers.com/install-adb-windows-macos-linux/) on [xda-developers.com](https://www.xda-developers.com/)

+In case you need a specific version of ADB replace the version no in the link to download the version: https://dl.google.com/android/repository/platform-tools_r27.0.0-windows.zip

 * Connected Android Tablet or Phone
 Connected android device.